AlbertoCuevasMex/Dialect-recognition-tool/README.md

 # Dialect-recognition-tool
-Tool generated for the Master's programme European Master's in Technology for Translation and Interpreting How to run the tool:
+Tool generated for the Master's programme European Master's in Technology for Translation and Interpreting.
+How to run the tool after dowloading Zip file:

 First step: Install Python 3.10